Incident DetailsCause of Death:

 As he entered the Tippecanoe Loan and Trust Company in plainclothes, he was shot three times, one shot striking him in the face and died of his wounds at the scene.

-The six male suspects escaped with $831 in a stolen car with Iowa license plates.
+The five male suspects escaped with $831 in a stolen car with Iowa license plates.

 Captain Arman was survived by his wife.